FPGA-Research-Manchester/FABulous/README.md

 The tool also supports using TCL script to drive the build process.
 Assuming you have created a demo project using `python3 FABulous.py -c demo`, you can call `python3 FABulous.py demo -s ./demo/FABulous.tcl` to run the demo flow with the TCL interface.

-More details on bitstream generation can be found [here](https://github.com/FPGA-Research-Manchester/FABulous/tree/master/fabric_generator/bitstream_npnr).
+More details on bitstream generation can be found [here](https://fabulous.readthedocs.io/en/latest/FPGA-to-bitstream/Bitstream%20generation.html).

-A detailed documentation of the project can be found [here](https://fabulous.readthedocs.io/en/latest/index.html)
+Detailed documentation for the project can be found [here](https://fabulous.readthedocs.io/en/latest/index.html)